simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 ---

-As a web developer doing a lot of teamwork with designers my email inbox contains many `mobile-rev2_less-blue.final.jpg` files - and I am as guilty of this workflow as the designers are.
+As a web developer doing a lot of team project my email inbox contains lots of `mobile-rev2_less-blue.final.jpg` files - and I am as guilty of this workflow as the designers are.

-The problem is so ubiquitous it has become a meme... and an accessory
+The problem is so ubiquitous it has become a meme... and an accessory:

 ![Images of Photoshop Files called final.final.psd](https://res.cloudinary.com/simonvomeyser/image/upload/v1593016372/design-in-the-cloud/f-in-final.png)

 But what can you do about that?
-Why should we developers care?
+Why should especially we as developers care?

-The answer is quite simple: Because our end goal as nerdy developers should always be to create better product, and that's not solely achieved by learning a new keyboard shortcut or adding a smart abstraction to our code.
+The answer is quite simple: Because our end goal should always be to create better product, and that's not solely achieved by learning a new keyboard shortcut or adding a smart abstraction.

-Design in the cloud has really become a *low hanging fruit* in terms of improving your team workflow as well as your customer-facing communication.
+Design in the cloud has really become a *low hanging fruit* to improve your team workflow as well as your customer communication.

 I always try to remember the following:

-> When the cost of communication is high, people stop to ask questions
+> When the cost of communication is high, people simply stop to ask questions

 This might be tempting situation with an annoying customer - but it leads to fewer solved problems and therefore a project where the developer misunderstood what the designer thought the customer wanted.